tokenyICO/documentation/docs/source/questions.rst

 **Do you want the duration of your crowsale to be dependent on timestamp of a block or block number?**
 ------------------------------------------------------------------------------------------------------

 In ethereum blockchain the essence of a block is realized by tracking the latest block.
-Therefore crowdsale organizers can set the duration using either block timestamp or block number.Although, we would recommend using block timestamps for its proximity with human dates.
+Therefore crowdsale organizers can set the duration using either block timestamp or block number.
+Although, we would recommend using block timestamps for its proximity with human dates.

 **Do you want a presale?**
 --------------------------

 It can be used to attract special investors, who show early trust in your idea and are rewarded with subsidized token swap rates.
-If yes, answer the following:
+If yes is your answer, follow questions below:

 * *When will it begin?*
 * *What will be it’s duration?*